zzz0906/LeetCode/README.md

 # LeetCode Record

-Practicing my programming skill day by day

-Record my insights or std's solution
+🐼 A daily journey of honing my programming skills and documenting my insights solutions and std solutions.

-I labeled problems according to their best solution algorithm.
-If there is no fixed type of algorithm, I will label it a trick (use brain, no template algorithm).
-Also, if I do not list it in the summary table, it means that the problems are easy enough to finish in my sophomore.
+I categorize problems based on their optimal solution algorithm.
+If there's no fixed algorithm, I label it as a trick (requiring creativity, no template algorithm).
+If a problem isn't listed in the summary table, it means it's simple enough to complete during my sophomore year.

 * **Scripts** folder is used to store my accepted code.
-You can copy it to submit.
-But I recommend you to read my code and insights, then write your own code.
+Feel free to copy it for submission, but I recommend reading my code and insights before writing your own solution.
-    1. C, CPP, Python3, Java, GO.
-I will choose one given my mood.
+    1. I use languages such as C, CPP, Python3, Java, and GO depending on my preference.

-    2. xxx_std means I use someone else codes (because it's an easy question or easy to implement (lazy) or too hard (I can't do it!')).
-Basically, I use [grandyang's code !](https://github.com/grandyang/leetcode), thanks for his help!
+    2. Filenames with xxx_std indicate that I've used someone else's code, either because the question is easy, the implementation is straightforward (I'm feeling lazy), or the problem is too difficult.
+I often use [grandyang's code !](https://github.com/grandyang/leetcode), and I'm grateful for his help!

-* **Insights** folder is used to record my insights, if you cannot understand the code, please find my corresponding insight file and read it.
-(My solution may not be the best)
+* **Insights** folder contains records of my insights for each problem.
+If you're having trouble understanding the code, refer to the corresponding insight file (note that my solutions might not always be the best).

-* **Year_Month** folder gives [daily challenge](https://leetcode.com/explore/) in leetcode.
-I only finish weekday problems.
-Readme in this folder gives insights.
+* **Year_Month** folder contains the [daily challenge](https://leetcode.com/explore/) on LeetCode.
+I complete the weekday problems, and the Readme in this folder provides insights.

 ## Valuable Problems

-* Hard to associate them with a fixed algorithm
+Hard to associate them with a fixed algorithm

 * [91](./Insights/91.md) Decode Ways
 * [117](./Insights/117.md) Populating Next Right Pointers in Each Node II
 * [128](./Insights/128.md) Longest Consecutive Sequence